 Silver with reeded edge J29/P6075.
 The listing in Pollock is a typo.
 The Judd coin was the example described as having some reeding on the edge.

-Silver with plain edge J30/P6080.
-It may be unique with the former Bass Foundation example listed by Pollock.
+Silver with plain edge J30/P6080. with only 1 or 2 examples believed known.
+One is the former Bass Foundation example listed by Pollock.
 This is also probably lot 1494 of Kagin's 11/64 sale.
+The example in Stacks 4/66 Bolt sale was described as XF, stained.
+Newcomer had one.

 Brand owned 2 of these, edge not mentioned and were entered as journal #24841 and 82893.
 Raymond 2/42 and 1958 ANA lot 1465 are additional listings where the edge is not defined.